dartmouth-cs52/dartmouth-cs52.github.io/assignments/lab/redux-blog/index.md

   // DELETE_POST: 'DELETE_POST',
 };
 ```

-Wait, what about UPDATE_POST, surely that has to exist... technically yes you do want to update, but it is basically an exact duplicate of FETCH_POST.
+Wait, what about UPDATE_POST, surely that has to exist... technically yes, you do want to update, but it is basically an exact duplicate of FETCH_POST.

 Now you might ask, how the heck do we fetch from an API using actions!?